 - In 1926, the original Route 66 ran right through Downtown Atlanta.
 So, your Logan County Route 66 attractions tour will not be complete without stopping at the quaint, Historic Downtown Atlanta.
 Get a selfie with the 19-foot Paul Bunyan Statue, learn some Route 66 history at the Route 66 Memories Museum, relax in the Route 66 Park, or experience some vintage arcade games at the Route 66 Arcade Museum.

 As you continue to travel on, the Center of the North and South is Lincoln, also the current county seat.
 Be sure and save some time for the multiple stops in Lincoln:

 - The original Mill Restaurant building, from 1929, that is now The Mill Museum on Route 66.

 - The renovation of the original Tropics Restaurant Neon Sign.

 - Historic Downtown Lincoln and the Logan County Courthouse

 - In 2007, a new addition was the World's Largest Covered Wagon, recognized by the Guinness Book of World Records.

 If you are heading North (from St.Louis), the first Logan County Town is Elkhart

 - A stop at the scenic Village of Elkhart is a must!
-Stroll down the downtown Governor Oglesby Street, get a bite to eat at a local eatery, shop in the vintage shops, and be sure and check out the Heritage Corner and the Route 66 Silhouette Statue to learn more about the deep rooted history that lies in Elkhart.
+Stroll down the downtown Governor Oglesby Street, get a bite to eat at a local eatery, shop in the vintage shops, and be sure to check out the Heritage Corner and the Route 66 Silhouette Statue to learn more about the deep-rooted history that lies in Elkhart.
 Save some time to travel up the scenic Elkhart Hill.

 As you continue to head South you will then reach the small town of Broadwell